fxbenard/Divi-100-Login-Page/README.md

-# Login Page
+# Divi 100 Login Page
 ![Login Page Preview Image](preview.png)

-The **Divi 100 - Login Page Plugin** is made for Divi as apart of the [Divi 100 series](www.elegantthemes.com/blog/theme-sneak-peeks/the-divi-100-marathon-and-the-countdown-to-divi-3-0) by Elegant Themes.
+This plugin is a fork of **Divi 100 - Login Page Plugin** made for Divi as apart of the [Divi 100 series](www.elegantthemes.com/blog/theme-sneak-peeks/the-divi-100-marathon-and-the-countdown-to-divi-3-0) by Elegant Themes.
 This plugin applies custom styles to your WordPress login page.
+He's fully i18n ready and French translated.

 ## What's Included
 ```